 To simplify the pre-season preparation we have drawn up a small chart.
-The chart indicates servicing points to be performed by yourself and your authorized dealer.
-If these services are performed as suggested, your vehicle will give many hours of fun and low cost use.
+The chart indicates servicing points to be performed by you and your servicing dealer.
+If these services are performed as suggested, your vehicle will give you many hours of fun and low cost use.